 The subdivision was created to include abundant green reserves, playgrounds, cycle tracks, streamside walkways with activities and convenience shopping to create a community environment with old fashioned neighbourhood values.

 550 of a possible 1500 sections were consented for sale in December 2011.
 The Prime Minister, John Key opened Stage 1 on 28 June 2012 together with the residing Earthquake Recovery Minister, Gerry Brownlee and Minister Kate Wilkinson.
 Due to the timing, the land met the latest planning requirements and met the new standards required to achieve a solid and stable foundation.
 In early 2018, Jack Lin bought the residual land from the former developer and joined Fred as Directors of the newly formed company, Lime Developments’ Limited.
-This company is now planning the future stages on the East side of Island Road.

 We currently have showhomes containing some of the best building companies in